zrosin/pokemonapi/README.md

 How to use:

+` npm run init ` -- Initializes the database with the Kanto Pokedex.
+Unnecessary for running the mocha tests, but you may want to before trying the index.html file.

-npm start -- Runs server with all routes on http://localhost:8000/api/pokemon/.
+`npm start` -- Runs server with all routes on http://localhost:8000/api/pokemon/.
 Initializes with 150 pokemon.
 These pokemon are overwritten every time npm start is called.
+Browse to http://localhost:8000/ to get to index.html.

-npm test -- Runs test script.
+`npm test` -- Runs test script.
 Displays results in console.

 Routes:

     GET:

         All Pokemon.
             http://localhost:8000/api/pokemon/
             Status Codes:
             200 OK
             400 Error
-            404 Not Found - No pokemon found
+            404 Not Found - No pokemon found.

         By ID.
             http://localhost:8000/api/pokemon/id/:id